 In this case, the banks have an established relationship, so it's reasonably easy to transfer the funds.

-The banks do not have an established relationship
+When the banks do not have an established relationship

 In this case, things get slightly more complicated.
 Since the two banks don't have commercial accounts with each other, the intermediary bank is used to facilitate the transfer.
 The intermediary bank is the place where the other two banks have commercial accounts.